 - Appointments for allied health services such as physiotherapy, podiatry, optometry and Well Child Tamaraki Ora services can operate as normal after an appropriate COVID-19 risk screen, however for most people these will continue to be mainly online or over the phone.

 - Māori and community health providers are open at Alert Level 2.
 They can operate as normal after an appropriate COVID-19 risk screen, however for most people appointments will continue to be mainly online or over the phone.

 - Providers contracted to do so will continue to provide community-based and mobile testing for COVID-19.

-- More information about bowel, breast and cervical screening can be found at Time to Screen.
+- More information about bowel, breast and cervical screening can be found on the Time to Screen website.

 - Disability residential care continues under all alert levels.
 All services will follow COVID-19 risk screening and infection prevention control, physical distancing measures, and record people’s details to enable contact tracing.
 PPE guidance is to be followed.

 - Extra consideration will be given to how at-risk resident’s health will be protected.

 - Level 2 also allows limited opening of facility-based respite services for disabled people.
 Facilities will contact disabled people and families and whānau to let them know how they will operate following Alert Level 2 rules.
 Flexibility for respite paid for under Individualised Funding remains under Alert Level 2.

 - Essential personal care services, such as toileting, washing and feeding, will be provided as usual.

 - Home based personal care services, such as showering and feeding, and home help, such as cleaning, are available.
 Infection prevention and control measures must be adhered to for essential care services that require close physical contact.
 Staff movement should be minimised between homes and household management activities should maintain physical distancing where possible.
 All equipment and modification services are now available following Alert Level 2 rules.